Katra (band): Hiatus and return (2011–present)

 Following Out of the Ashes, the band went on hiatus as Solopuro pursued theatre and performance projects.
 She appeared as Demeter in Cats at Tampereen Teatteri during the 2017–2018 season.

 In February 2023, Katra released the comeback single Ever After, issued through Chic Music & Lumina Productions and distributed by Playground Music.
 The release marked the first new studio material in over a decade.

-In February 2023, Katra released the comeback single Ever After, issued through Chic Music & Lumina Productions and distributed by Playground Music.
-The release marked the first new studio material in over a decade.

 Press and honors

 Katra have been featured in Germany's Orkus magazine, where they won "Best International Newcomer" in the 2009 fan poll, and China's X music magazine.
 Katra have also been nominated in the "Best Atmospheric/Symphonic Metal" category for the album Beast Within on the Estonian webzine Metal Storm.